dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ### The InitialCreate class

-Examine the *Migrations/{timestamp}_InitialCreate.cs* migration file.
+Examine the *Migrations/{timestamp}_InitialCreate.cs* migration file:

+[!code-csharp[](~/aspnetcore/tutorials/first-mvc-app/start-mvc/sample/MvcMovie3/Migrations/20190805165915_InitialCreate.cs?name=snippet]

  The `Up` method creates the Movie table and configures `Id` as the primary key.
-The `Down` method removes the `Up` migration schema changes.
+The `Down` method reverts the schema changes made by the `Up` migration.

-[!code-csharp[](~/tutorials/first-mvc-app/start-mvc/sample/RazorPagesMovie30/Migrations/MvcMovie3/20190805165915_InitialCreate.cs]

 <a name="test"></a>